CleasbyCode/pdvps/README.md

 [YouTube](https://www.youtube.com/watch_popup?v=19hi4_UFICI)

-Linux demo of pdvps embedding a PDF document within the PNG Image, then running the image fileto extract and display the PDF document.
+Linux demo of *pdvps* embedding a PDF document within the PNG Image, then running the image file to extract and display the PDF document.
 Followed by Tweeting the PNG Image and saving it to a Windows machine, where we run it again to extract and display the PDF document on Windows.

 ##